-How Do I Increase Low Water Pressure in My House?
+How Do I Fix Low Water Pressure in My House?

 One of the most frustrating plumbing problems to have is low water pressure.
-You turn on the water, jump in the shower, and—blah.
+You turn on the water, jump in the shower, and — blah.
 The water drizzles out of the showerhead so slowly that you can barely get your hair wet.
-Maybe it’s not just the shower—does your whole house have low water pressure?
+Maybe it’s not just the shower — does your whole house have low water pressure?
+If so, how can you fix it?
+While there are some steps you can take on your own, your best bet may be contacting professionals to assist.

 What Is Good Water Pressure?

 When we’re referring to water pressure, we’re evaluating how quickly water in your home travels through your pipes and out of your faucets or showerheads.
-As we described in our high water pressure blog post, the water pressure range for a typical residential house should be between 45 and 80 psi (pounds per square inch).
+As we described in our high water pressure blog post, for a typical residential house, the water pressure should be between 45 and 80 psi (pounds per square inch).
 If you’re not sure if your water pressure is low (or if you just want super high water pressure), you can test your water pressure using a water pressure gauge.

 Reasons for Low Water Pressure